leocjj/sumo_bot/README.md

 ### 3. Pygame installation

-Once you have Python installed on your computer, install Pygame using pip.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Pygame.
+Once you have Python installed on your computer, install Pygame using pip (a package manager [pip](https://pip.pypa.io/en/stable/) to install Pygame).

 ```bash
 pip install pygame==2.5.2